marcomaschauer/AUR-Helper/README.md

 aur-helper --debug [command] [arguments]
 ```

----

 ### Disclaimer

 The use of this script is at your own risk.
-I am is not responsible for any damage or loss that may arise from using this script.
+The author is not responsible for any damage or loss that may arise from using this script.
 This is a private project and is provided "as is" without any guarantees or warranty.

----